Darbjm/Wordee/README.md

 <h3>Deployment</h3>

-The app is deployed on Heroku and can be found here: https://chowvow-ga.herokuapp.com The login details are  email:ben@email.com password:pass <br>
+The app is deployed on Heroku and can be found here: https://chowvow-ga.herokuapp.com The login details are  email: ben@email.com password: pass <br>
 (The login details are weak to allow easy access, I have addressed this [here](#login))

 <h3>Team</h3>